Ryan Costello (baseball)

 Ryan Christopher Costello (June 13, 1996 – November 18, 2019) was an American professional baseball infielder.
-He played college baseball for Central Connecticut State University, and was in New Zealand preparing to play in Australia at the time of his death.
+He played college baseball for Central Connecticut State University then Minor League Baseball from 2017 to 2019.
+He died in New Zealand while preparing to play baseball in Australia.

 Career

 Amateur

 Costello attended Wethersfield High School in Wethersfield, Connecticut.
 Undrafted out of high school in the 2014 MLB draft, he enrolled at Central Connecticut State University, where he played college baseball.
 As a freshman in 2015, he appeared in 37 games (with 34 being starts), batting .248 with two home runs and 13 RBI.
 Following his first collegiate baseball season, he played for the Bristol Blues during the summer.
 In 2016, as a sophomore, he was batting .324 with three home runs and 21 RBI in 30 games before an injury ended his season.
 He returned from the injury that summer and played for the Keene Swamp Bats where he hit .264 with five home runs and 19 RBI in 42 games.
 As a junior in 2017, he batted .296 with nine home runs and 52 RBI in 58 games.